Random logic networks: from classical Boolean to quantum dynamics: Propagation of perturbations

-We define the distance between $\psi'_t$ and $\psi_t$ as the number of factors in the first $N$ terms in $\rho_{i,j\ldots}$ that differ from the identity.
-This definition reduces to the classical Hamming distance in cases where the quantum network operations include only the identity and classical bit flips represented by $\sigma_x$.
+A straightforward generalization of the Hamming distance to quantum states is useful when a state $\psi'$ can be written as $r'_{i,j\ldots} \psi$.
+We define the distance between $\psi'$ and $\psi$ as the number of factors in the first $N$ terms in $\rho_{i,j\ldots}$ that differ from the identity.
+This definition reduces to the classical Hamming distance in cases where the elements in $r'_{i,j\ldots}$ include only the identity and the classical bit flips represented by $\sigma_x$.
 The restriction to the first $N$ terms picks out the factors representing the current states of the qubits, leaving out the auxiliary qubits that represent the state at time $t-1$.

+Given two states related at time $t=0$ by $\psi'_0 = r'_{i,j\ldots} \psi_0$ and a set of allowed quantum operations that is restricted to elements of the Clifford group, we have at time $t=1$:

+for some $\rho_{i,j\ldots}$, by Eq.~(\ref{eqn:Clifford}).
+Thus the generalized Hamming distance remains a useful measure of the distance between the future trajectories of the states.

 We emphasize again that this extended version of the Hamming distance applies only for networks in which each gate has at most a single input.
+We also note that any entanglement arising in one trajectory is necessarily mirrored in the other, as the elements of $\rho_{i,j\ldots}$ act on single qubits, preserving any entanglement among the different qubits.